Nate Thompson: Personal life

 Thompson married his first wife, former Boston College Eagles women's ice hockey player Cristin Stuart, in July 2013.
 They have one child together, Teague Thompson, born on May 18, 2015.
-By marriage to Cristin, Thompson was the son-in-law to Mayo Clinic physican Michael Stuart, and the brother-in-law to NHL players Mike, Colin, and Mark Stuart.
+By marriage to Cristin, Thompson was the son-in-law to Mayo Clinic physician Michael Stuart, and the brother-in-law to NHL players Mike, Colin, and Mark Stuart.

 Raised in a Christian family, Thompson converted to Judaism in July 2018, the same faith of his second wife, Sydney Kaplan.
 The couple wed one week after Thompson's conversion was finalized.
 Thompson and Kaplan separated December 2020 and their divorce was finalized July 2021.

 For most of his professional hockey career, Thompson struggled with substance abuse.
 He began drinking alcohol around the age of 11, and by his mid-20s, he was taking a number of recreational drugs, including cocaine, MDMA, and psilocybin mushrooms.
 He made the decision to stop drinking and using drugs on October 10, 2016, and has been sober since.
 When he joined the Jets, Thompson elected to wear jersey No. 11 as a tribute to Rick Rypien, who died by suicide in 2011 after signing with the Jets.
 He made the decision as a tribute to Rypien and both players' struggles with their mental health.

-As of 2021, Thompson is dating former actor/model and current sculptor, Sonia Pacheco.
+As of 2021, Thompson dated former actor/model and current sculptor, Sonni Pacheco.
 Pacheco is Jeremy Renner's ex-wife and they share a daughter, Ava Berlin Renner.
-Nate and Sonia are expecting their first daughter due April 2023.
+Thompson and Pacheco welcomed daughter Wylder Rayne on March 21, 2023.